Mid-Push/Moving-Semantic-Transfer-Network/README.md

 Based on adversarial adaptation, we propose a `Pseudo Centroid Alignment Objective` to enforce `Semantic Transfer`.

 ## Citation
-If you use this library for your research, we would be pleased if you cite the following papers:
+If you find this useful for your research, we would be pleased if you cite the following papers:

 ```
 @inproceedings{xie2018learning,